jgaffuri/Vectag/README.md

-VectAg
+Vectag
 ======

-VectAg is a set of experiments on multi-agents models.
+Vectag is a set of experiments on multi-agents models.

 For more information and demos, see [here]!